-Dr. Schoenhaus and the Foot, Ankle & Leg Vein Center are pleased to offer the latest in varicose vein treatment, Venaseal.
-Venaseal is the latest FDA approved treatment for Venus insufficiency and varicose veins.
-Thousands of cases using Venaseal have been performed in Europe with the same safety as laser and radio frequency procedures.
-Early results show an 95% effective rate of treatment of the veins with little to no risk factors involved.
+Dr. Schoenhaus and the Foot, Ankle & Leg Vein Center are pleased to offer the latest in varicose vein treatment, Venaseal Ⓡ.
+Thousands of cases using Venaseal have been performed in Europe and the United States with the same safety as laser and radiofrequency, RF, procedures.
+Early results show a 95% effective rate of treatment of the veins with little to no risk factors involved.

-Venaseal is a procedure in which a medical adhesive is used to close a portion of a vein that has reflux.
+Venaseal® is a procedure for vein insufficiency where a medical adhesive is used to close off a portion of a vein that has vein reflux, which causes poor circulation.
 Reflux occurs when blood flow moving towards the heart flows in reverse direction and blood pools by ankle.
 Reflux is due to one-way valves that are leaking and not working effectively.
 The standard treatment for this condition is to close off the bad portion of the vein so the blood can take a different path back to the heart.

 - Anyone who has Vein Reflux